ikey4u/wikit/README.md

 So what are planned to be included?
 The goal of this project is to make

-- A CLI tool to deal with a variety of dictionary formats
+- **A CLI tool to deal with a variety of dictionary formats**

+    Currently it supports the follwing dictionary format

+    - wikit

+        It is wikit's own format, fully opensourced and powered by the awesome [FST](https://github.com/BurntSushi/fst) index algorithm

+        Wikit CLI can create wikit dictionary from MDX or text.

+    - MDX

+        It is a very popular close sourced dictionary format, but the format is almost disclosed by reversing engineer.
+There are many tools invented to create, parse or unpack MDX dictionary, and the implemention is variable which may cause compatibility problems.

+        Wikit CLI can create MDX from text and unpack MDX into text.
+It is not recommended that you use Wikit CLI to create MDX dictionary and used in another dictionary client since there may exist compatibility problem.

+    - MacOS dictionary (create from mdx, text)

+        Close sourced dictionary format provided by Apple, but apple provides toolkit to create this type dictionary.
+Wikit CLI just use that toolkit to create macos dictionary from text or mdx.

-- Desktop application for Windows, Linux and MacOS
+- **Desktop application for Windows, Linux and MacOS**

-- A dictionary server
+- **A dictionary server**

-- Mobile application for Android and iOS

 # What is the project status?

-- CLI TOOL
+- CLI TOOL/**Done**

-    The CLI tool can parse/create MDX dictionary and create macos dictionary, see its usage in `Installation and Usage` section.
+    See its usage in `Installation and Usage` section.

-- DESKTOP APPLICATION
+- DESKTOP APPLICATION/**Beta Done**

-    It is developed based on [tauri](https://tauri.studio/en/) and [svelte](https://svelte.dev/).

-    The first version is almost finished but not released yet, and here are some snapshots
+    It is developed based on [tauri](https://tauri.studio/en/) and [svelte](https://svelte.dev/), and here are some snapshots

     - the main ui